Tokyo begins Olympic task of reorganising Games

 - ‘Let us hope’ -

-The Olympic torch relay, due to begin from Fukushima Thursday, has been scrapped but the flame will stay in the area until it is safe to begin.
+The Olympic torch relay, due to begin from Fukushima Thursday, has also been postponed but the flame will stay in the area until it is safe to begin.

 “We have no choice but to have hope.
 I myself suffered cancer...
 But I was saved by a new drug.
 I am here, allowed to live.